Do Go On - 391 - Chris McCandless ; 'Into The Wild'

 After a couple of days of hiking, Chris came upon an old abandoned bus.

-It was originally one of the buses used by the U-Turn Construction Company to provide
+It was originally one of the buses used by the U-Turn construction company to provide

-site accommodation for the construction crew from Fairbanks that were working on road upgrades in
+site accommodation for the construction crew from Fairbanks that were working on road upgrades

-so it was just left behind.
-They just didn't bother moving it, which was great because it kind of meant that other
+axle, so it was just left behind.
+They just didn't bother moving it, which was great.
+Because

-people had, as they were doing this track, they'd use it for shelter.
+it kind of meant that other people had, as they were doing this track, they'd use it for shelter.

 Originally, Chris attempted to continue heading west until he hit the Bering Sea.